salesforce/best/docs/content/docs/continuous-integration.md

 Then, we run `best --compareStats` and pass a base commit which is the newest commit from master, and a target commit which is the newest commit from our PR.
 Lastly we pass the `--gitIntegration` flag so that Best will update the PR on GitHub.

 ::: tip
-We **highly** encourage you to use a remote runner when running your benchmarks because otherwise there is no way to guarentee reproducible results.
+We **highly** encourage you to use a remote runner when running your benchmarks because otherwise there is no way to guarantee reproducible results.
 Please check out the guide on [running remotely](/guide/running-remotely) to see how to do this.
 :::

 ## External Storage